K-miran/HELR/README.md

 # HELR

-Secure Logistic Regression based on Homomorphic Encryption: Design and Evaluation (https://medinform.jmir.org/2018/2/e19/)
+HELR is a software project for performing a logistic regression training on encrypted data (Secure Logistic Regression based on Homomorphic Encryption: Design and Evaluation (https://medinform.jmir.org/2018/2/e19/))

+## Setting up HEMat library

+### Dependencies

 Our code requires the NTL library which is available at http://www.shoup.net/ntl/, and a c++ compiler.
 Our underlying homomorphic encryption scheme is “Homomorphic Encryption for Arithmetic of Approximate Numbers”